WEIRDLabUW/submitit-tools/README.md

 To see examples that are concrete, **run** `python scripts/example_torch_run.py`.
 This is a good entry point and will train up
 9 mnest networks.
 Note you will need torch and torchvision.

-When you are using this as a submodule, you should only need to define the job class, run config and change config paramaters when you instantiate them.
+When you are using this as a submodule, you should only need to define the job class, run config and change config parameters when you instantiate them.
 ### More details below